 Dogs and Cats are 75% of our practice.
 Honestly, they are the majority of the pets that we treat day in and day out.
-Dogs and cats were the main species we learned about in veterinary college and veterinary technician school.
+Dogs and cats were the main species our doctors and staff learned about in veterinary college and veterinary technician school.
 We got this!
 We love dogs and cats, and we are devoted to seeing them thrive with their loving families.

 In addition, Dr. Katherine Carter has a lifelong special interest in alternative, unusual, or "exotic" pets.
 If you bring in a guinea pig, don't be surprised if Dr. Carter tells you the story of how her first pet guinea pig, when she was 10 years old, set her on the path to becoming a veterinarian.
 Dr. Carter has invested many hours of continuing education in learning everything about guinea pigs and other small companion mammals.
 Our clinic and pharmacy is uniquely equipped to treat these special pets.